 Schools are required by law to include PFT results in the School Accountability Report Card (SARC) and to provide students with their individual results (EC Section 60800).
 The most recent physical fitness data are to be reported, including the percentage of students scoring in the HFZ on all six fitness standards.
 Data are reported for the state and for each county, LEA, and school for the purpose of comparison.

-For more information regarding the physical fitness test, please contact the California High School Exit Examination (CAHSEE)/PFT office by phone at 916-445-9449 or by e-mail at PFT@cde.ca.gov.
-Information is also available on the CDE PFT Web page.
+For more information regarding the physical fitness test, please contact the California High School and Physical Fitness Assessment Office by phone at 916-445-9449 or by e-mail at firstname.lastname@example.org.
+Information is also available on the CDE PFT web page.